eBay/tsv-utils/docs/OtherToolkits.md

-# Other toolkits
+# Tsv-utils: Other toolkits

-There are a number of open-source toolkits with functionality similar to Tsv-Utils.
-A number of the more extensive toolkits are listed below.
+There are a number of open-source toolkits with functionality similar to Tsv-utils.
+A number of the richer toolkits are listed below.
 Those handling CSV files handle TSV files as well:

 * [clarkgrubb/data-tools](https://github.com/clarkgrubb/data-tools) - A variety of tools, especially rich in format converters.
 Written in Python, Ruby, and C.
 * [csvkit](https://github.com/wireservice/csvkit) - CSV tools, written in Python.